Major in Physics

 In order to round out your education, you'll also take courses in theology, humanities, ethics, social and behavioral sciences, and cultural diversity.
 In addition to the University's general admission and graduation requirements.

 What You'll Learn in SLU's Physics ProgramPhysics students at SLU have two major options.
 The B.S. in physics from Parks College stresses physics and its applications in areas such as engineering, computers and the sciences.
 It also includes opportunities to participate in faculty research.
 The B.A. in physics from SLU's College of Arts and Sciences combines a firm grounding in physics with a broad liberal arts education.
 Some of our students also pursue double majors in mathematics, computer science or chemistry.

-Internships: The Physics department employs some of its majors as teaching and research assistants during the summer.
-Students have held summer internships at NASA-Langley, the Argonne National Laboratory, and other laboratories.
-They have worked both during the summer and during the year at local industries such as Boeing (formerly McDonnell-Douglas) and Anheuser-Busch.
-Numerous opportunities exist for summer research in basic and applied physics in national laboratories and in National Science Foundation sponsored programs at universities throughout the United States.
+If you choose to major in physics at SLU, you may be able to work as a teaching and research assistant in the physics department during the summer.
+SLU physics students have also held summer internships at NASA-Langley, the Argonne National Laboratory and other laboratories.
+Numerous opportunities also exist for summer research in basic and applied physics in national laboratories and in National Science Foundation-sponsored programs at universities throughout the United States.